 Image credit: Planet Mino Kids Club | Facebook

-Perfect for littlies needing to burn some energy or host a party, Planet Mino Kids Club is the ultimate indoor playground (and they're about to launch a second location in Warringah Mall).
+Perfect for littlies needing to burn some energy or host a party, Planet Mino Kids Club is the ultimate indoor playground with two Sydney locations.
 Three internal levels, ball pits and an indoor volcano slide are all bound to produce some excited screams while parents can sit back with a cuppa at the cafe.
+Want to check out even more play centres?
+We've rounded up all of the best indoor play centres in Sydney for your convenience.

 Indoor Rock Climbing